Skip to main content

 Where are pre-school education places available?

-Pre-school education places are available in nursery schools, primary schools with nursery units and in voluntary/private settings that have funded places.
+Funded pre-school education places are available in nursery schools, primary schools with nursery units and voluntary/private settings that have funded places.
 Pre-school education is not defined according to sectors so all pre-school education settings, regardless of location, are considered accessible to children from all backgrounds.

 How do I complete an application for a pre-school place?